What is behavioral retargeting, and how can you use it?⏱️ 4 min read

 2. ADS based on consumer needs2.
 Quality with faster search and results

 3. Improved performance and return investment3.
-Improved online experience
+Improved performance and return on investment

 Exploitation: With all the personal data shared nowadays, there is a risk of exploitation and data breaches.